 As the impact of COVID-19 on the economy shows up, the first quarter results for FY2021 of Indian corporate firms will provide an assessment of the extent of slowdown.
 Early trends indicate that there is a sharp drop in revenue across sectors.
 More importantly, investors are not sure about the timing and extent of rebound in the market, which has resulted in sharp outflows by FIIs towards the end of FY2020.
-The Company is looking at a modest improvement in business sentiment in the institutional equity business.
+The Company is looking at a modest improvement in business sentiment in the second half of FY2021 and a resultant improvement in the institutional equity business.